swancewicz/HPotter/hpotter/graphql/README.txt

 Mongodb needs to be installed and running on localhost:27017 (default) to do this. https://docs.mongodb.com/manual/administration/install-community/

+You'll have to migrate the db to create a db when you first start.

 --- How to run ---

 NOTE:mongodb needs to be installed and running